Vivojay/mariana-music-player/docs/SECURITY.md

   labels, aliases, form kinds, and flags.
 It contains no paths, credentials, private identifiers, handlers, insertion text, or confirmation callbacks.
   Desktop autocomplete is display-only and cannot execute or approve commands.
+- Desktop seek sends one finite absolute target plus the projected media identity through a dedicated typed boundary.
+Renderer, Electron main, and backend validation reject stale identity, ineligible state, live or unknown duration, blocked media, and invalid targets; the backend reapplies current preferred-region bounds.
+No seek command is constructed or injected into the terminal.
 - Audio and listening history stay local unless an optional integration such as ListenBrainz is explicitly enabled.